NHSDigital/electronic-prescription-service-api-regression-tests/README.md

 * This will run the tests and print the results to console

 ```
 behave -D product=EPS-FHIR -D env=INT -f behave_cucumber_formatter:PrettyCucumberJSONFormatter -o reports/cucumber_json.json -f
 allure_behave.formatter:AllureFormatter -o allure-results -f pretty features --no-capture --no-capture-stderr --no-skipped --expand --logging-level=DEBUG --tags eps_fhir
 ```

-change the `env` variable accordingly to either `INT` or `INTERNAL-DEV`
+change the `env` variable accordingly to either `INT` or `INTERNAL-DEV` If you with to test a different product i.e. `PFP-APIGREE` then you must change `product=` and `--tags` respectively

 ### Setting the BASE_URL
-To run the tests from your IDE it is necessary to set the BASE_URL environment variable.
-<br /> If running via GitHub actions this will default to `INT` and currently cannot be changed
+The BASE_URL is set based on the environment you provide in the above command.
+This cannot be overridden

 ### Getting the token to check the endpoint calls on Postman